iamsaimsheikh/deeplearningwithpytorch/README.md

   - **Problem Solved**: Binary classification
   - **Function Type**: Activation Function
   - **Description**: Sigmoid squashes the output to be between 0 and 1, making it suitable for binary classification tasks.
 It is used to convert raw output scores (logits) into probabilities for binary classification problems.
+- **Activation Functions**
+  - Understanding the commonly used activation functions and pytorch implementation.
+Activation functions are used to introduce non-linearity in neural networks for better model learning.